Gil Scott-Heron: Early years

 Gil Scott-Heron was born in Chicago.
-His mother, Bobbie Scott, was an opera singer who performed with the Oratorio Society of New York.
+His mother, Bobbie Scott, born in Mississippi, was an opera singer who performed with the Oratorio Society of New York.
 His father, Gil Heron, nicknamed "The Black Arrow", was a Jamaican footballer who in the 1950s became the first black man to play for Celtic F.C. in Glasgow, Scotland.
 Gil's parents separated in his early childhood and he was sent to live with his maternal grandmother, Lillie Scott, in Jackson, Tennessee.
 When Scott-Heron was 12 years old, his grandmother died and he returned to live with his mother in The Bronx in New York City.
 He enrolled at DeWitt Clinton High School but later transferred to The Fieldston School, after impressing the head of the English department with some of his writings and earning a full scholarship.
 As one of five Black students at the prestigious school, Scott-Heron was faced with alienation and a significant socioeconomic gap.
 During his admissions interview at Fieldston, an administrator asked him: "'How would you feel if you see one of your classmates go by in a limousine while you're walking up the hill from the subway?'
 And [he] said, 'Same way as you.
 Y'all can't afford no limousine.
 How do you feel?'"
 This type of intractable boldness would become a hallmark of Scott-Heron's later recordings.

-After completing his secondary education, Scott-Heron decided to attend Lincoln University in Pennsylvania because Langston Hughes (his most important literary influence) was an alumnus.
+After completing his secondary education, Scott-Heron decided to attend Lincoln University in Oxford, Pennsylvania because Langston Hughes (his most important literary influence) was an alumnus.
 It was here that Scott-Heron met Brian Jackson, with whom he formed the band Black & Blues.
 After about two years at Lincoln, Scott-Heron took a year off to write the novels The Vulture and The Nigger Factory.
 Scott-Heron was very heavily influenced by the Black Arts Movement (BAM).
 The Last Poets, a group associated with the Black Arts Movement, performed at Lincoln in 1969 and Abiodun Oyewole of that Harlem group said Scott-Heron asked him after the performance, "Listen, can I start a group like you guys?"
 Scott-Heron returned to New York City, settling in Chelsea, Manhattan.
 The Vulture was published by the World Publishing Company in 1970 to positive reviews.

 Although Scott-Heron never completed his undergraduate degree, he was admitted to the Writing Seminars at Johns Hopkins University, where he received an M.A. in creative writing in 1972.
 His master's thesis was titled Circle of Stone.
-Beginning in 1972, Scott-Heron taught literature and creative writing for several years as a full-time lecturer at University of the District of Columbia (then known as Federal City College) in Washington, D.C. while maintaining his music career.
+Beginning in 1972, Scott-Heron taught literature and creative writing for several years as a full-time lecturer at University of the District of Columbia (then known as Federal City College) in Washington, D.C., while maintaining his music career.